UNESCO Future Forum Africa #2

 Exploring and Realigning Alternative Systems

-This Future Forum carries on the discussion initiated at the previous Future Forum, held in Paris on March 11, 2013 on “Imagining Africa’s Future: Beyond Models of Catch-up and Convergence”.
-The conversations at this Future Forum will also contribute to an All Africa Futures Symposium to be held in Johannesburg, South Africa in March 2014.
+This Future Forum carried on the discussion initiated at the previous Future Forum, held in Paris on March 11, 2013 on “Imagining Africa’s Future: Beyond Models of Catch-up and Convergence”.
+This Future Forum also contributed to the All Africa Futures Forum held in Johannesburg, South Africa, in March 2014.

-As with previous Forums, UNESCO Foresight is trying to encourage the use of recent advances in methods for thinking about the future.
+As with previous Forums, UNESCO Foresight tries to encourage the use of recent advances in methods for thinking about the future.
 In large part this is intended to facilitate platforms for asking new questions and to open up the anticipatory assumptions that typically limit the way the future is envisioned or constructed.
-The Forum is also intended to demonstrate that there are important changes taking place in the way the future is conceptualized.
-Both outcomes are expected to contribute to the formulation of the issues to be raised and discussed at the All Africa Futures Symposium as it questions the nature and expectations related to the future of development planning in Africa.
+The Forum also intended to demonstrate that there are important changes taking place in the way the future is conceptualized.
+Both outcomes contributed to the formulation of the issues discussed at the All Africa Futures Forum as it questioned the nature and expectations related to the future of development planning in Africa.

 - Alioune Sall (Senegal): Executive Director, African Futures Institute, Pretoria RSA